routine needed to run the notebook on Google Colab

 )

-Relative l2 error PINN with MultiscaleFourierNet: 17.34%
+Relative l2 error PINN with MultiscaleFourierNet: 14.61%

-What's next?ΒΆ
+What's Next?ΒΆ

-Congratulations on completing the one dimensional Poisson tutorial of PINA using FourierFeatureEmbedding
+Congratulations on completing the one-dimensional Poisson tutorial of PINA using FourierFeatureEmbedding

-Train the network for longer or with different layer sizes and assert the finaly accuracy
+Train the network longer or with different layer sizes: Experiment with different configurations to improve accuracy.

 Understand the role of